wrfg/wrfg.org/content/pages/index.md

 sections:
 - template: text
   content: WRFG 89.3 FM is an independent, non-profit, community radio station in
-    Georgia that is dedicated to providing unique programming that reflects progressive perspectives and the diversity of people, ideas, and cultural expressions that embody that spirit, WRFG is a like breath of fresh air on the radio dial.
+    Atlanta, Georgia.
+We are dedicated to providing unique programming that reflects progressive perspectives and the diversity of people, ideas, and cultural expressions that embody that spirit, WRFG is a like breath of fresh air on the radio dial.
 - template: image
   image: "/uploads/WRFG Building.jpg"
   alt: WRFG Station on Austin Avenue